adamtilson/ense370/lab-6/lab-doc.md

 ## The six refactors we'll do in the pre-lab (maybe?)
 1. Remove magic numbers from sendCoffeeCodes
 2. Change conditional logic to HashMap lookups
-3. Decouple the print interface
+3. Decouple the print interface so we can do more testing
-4. Add more tests
+4. Add more tests to improve refactoring
-5. Add class variables
+5. Add class variables to reduce passing around variables
+6. Extract the Input module into a singleton class

 The included code, assn-starter, should pick up after these refactors are complete!